 - Gently pour the heavy cream over the chocolate chips, making sure they are covered with cream.
 Allow mixture to sit for 1-2 minutes.

 - Stir slowly until the cream and chocolate are fully combined, and ganache is silky smooth.
-Pour into a plastic squirt bottles for easy application.
+Pour into a plastic squirt bottle to easily add drips to a cake.
 If you don’t have any plastic bottles on hand, you can also use a spoon to drizzle it over cakes.

 - Set aside to cool for about 20 minutes (or place in fridge for about 10 minutes), until the mixture is just slightly warm to the touch.

-- Complete a test drip, to check the consistency of you ganache.
+- Before adding around the entire cake, complete a test drip on the cake once it is frosted and chilled to check the consistency.
 If the test drip seems too thick, try heating up the ganache for 5-10 additional seconds in the microwave.
 If the mixture seems too thin, allow it cool a bit longer, then try another test drip.

 Marshmallow Buttercream Frosting